Labor Force Participation Dynamics

 Create Your Own Decomposition

 This tool allows users to decompose the change in the labor force participation (LFP) rate into categories of nonparticipation.
-For example, the default view shows that in Q3 2021, the LFP rate was 1.4 percent below that of Q3 2019, of which 1.3 percentage points is accounted for by the retirement of a greater share of the population (the orange bar in 2021 of the top default chart).
-The chart below on the left depicts how much changes in the demographic composition of the population accounts for the total change in the LFP rate versus changes in nonparticipation behavior within demographic groups.
-The user can select different time periods (back to 1998) and demographic groups to analyze and also examine the contribution of changes in demographics and behavior separately for each nonparticipation category.
+For example, the default view shows that in Q4 2022, the LFP rate for the prime-age population (ages 25-54) was 0.5 percentage points below that of Q4 2019, of which 0.3 percentage points is accounted for by a greater share of that age group not in the labor force but who say they want a job (the blue bar in 2022 of the top default chart).
+The chart below on the left depicts the contribution due to changes in the demographic composition of the prime-age population versus changes in participation behavior within demographic groups.
+The user can select different time periods (back to 1998) and demographic groups to analyze and can also examine the contribution of changes in demographics and behavior separately for each nonparticipation category.
 See the methodology tab for more details.

 Trends Over Time